 This catalogue of free digital learning initiatives has been finalised as of July 2021.
-The project team will continue to receive requests for new initiatives and the next update is scheduled for June 2022.
-The catalogue is open and freely accessible to all interested parties.
-Submit an initiative that fits the purpose of the project to be considered for the catalogue.
+The project team continued to receive requests for new initiatives until November 2022.
+The catalogue is open and freely accessible to all interested parties

 Catalogue of Initiatives